orbeon/orbeon-forms-doc/form-runner/api/other/form-runner-javascript-api.md

 *NOTE: This only supports the wizard's `free` validation mode. `lax` and `strict` are not yet supported.*

+[\[SINCE Orbeon Forms 2023.1.2\]](/release-notes/orbeon-forms-2023.1.2.md)

+This now also works with the `strict` and `lax` validation modes.
+In these modes, the wizard will check whether the switch to the requested wizard page is allowed.

+- If so, it will switch and focus on the control.
+- If not, it will ignore the `focus()` request.

 ## Listening for Error Summary navigation

 [SINCE Orbeon Forms 2022.1]